 Three credits.
 Prerequisite: PUBH 5501, 5502, and 5503; open only Disability Studies in Public Health certificate students, others by instructor consent.

-Final course in the Certificate of Interdisciplinary Disability Studies in Public Health.
+Final course in the Disability Studies in Public Health Certificate.
 Aligns with the 10 Essential Public Health Services.
 Critically examines public health systems and programs across the lifespan available to people with disabilities that impact health.
 Extends on foundational principles that are evidence-based and driven by epidemiologic studies of disability within the context of existing laws and policies.

+5500.
+Public Health in Practice

+One credit.
+Prerequisite: PUBH 5407 and department consent.
+Corequisite: PUBH 5499 or 5950.

+This course focuses on the interprofessional and experiential nature of public health practice.
+Through case-based pedagogy it orients students to the demands, expectations, and opportunities relevant to engaging with community-based practitioners and other stakeholders in advancing our public health agenda.
+The curriculum emphasizes the importance of professionalism and integrity in academic and service activities.

 6490.
 Public Health Seminar